-The Environmental Literacy Program offers competitive grants that help communities build the environmental literacy necessary for resilience to extreme weather events and other environmental hazards.
+The Environmental Literacy Program (ELP) offers competitive grants that help communities build the environmental literacy necessary for resilience to extreme weather, climate change, and other environmental hazards.

 Looking for tools to better understand your community’s environmental threats and what you can do to prepare for them?
 Explore our list of resilience resources from NOAA, NOAA partners, and other related organizations.

 From Alaska to the U.S. Virgin Islands, ELP grantees are using education to increase resilience in their home communities.
 Find details about each funded project on our awards map.
 The ELP Photo Story also highlights a variety of grantees that are working on resilience projects across the country.